-During your initial consultation, this is when Dr. Henninger will be able to determine which gum disease treatment you’ll need prior to receiving dental implants.
+During your initial consultation, Dr. Henninger will be able to determine which gum disease treatment you’ll need prior to receiving dental implants.
 We offer safe, non-invasive treatments to remove bacteria from your gum line that’s causing infection.

-We offer scaling and root planing procedures for those with mild to moderate gum disease, or we may perform laser therapy to help more severe cases of the disease.
+We perform scaling and root planing procedures for those with mild to moderate gum disease, or we may use laser therapy to treat more severe cases of the disease.
 Both methods are done efficiently and with little to no pain here at our office.
 As long as you continue to maintain healthy gums with proper oral hygiene, you’ll be able to receive dental implants as well.

 IV Sedation Certified Restorative Dentist

-Furthermore, this type of sedation is an excellent option during complicated procedures because it allows us to get more done in the same day.
+Furthermore, IV sedation is an excellent option during complicated procedures such as bone grafting because it allows us to get more done in the same day.
 This means fewer visits to the dentist and faster, long-lasting results.

 Frequently Asked Questions